tamirgen/Tic-Tac-Toe/README.md

 - Player class is in charge of:
    * Holding the players names and markers.
-   * Getting information from a function in Board class and print the illegal move.
+   * Getting information from a function in Board class and printing the illegal move statement.

 - Game class is in charge of:
    * Swapping turns between players.
    * Holding the actual game.
-   * Checking and announce the winner or call for a draw.
+   * Checking and announcing the winner or calling for a draw.

    <br>